cpu/acmeshell/README.md

 #### Low Level Commands

-* **b64url** - BASE64URL encoding/decoding utility.
-* **challSrv** - add/remove challenge responses from the built-in challenge server or the `-challsrv` provided on the command line.
+While not a complete list (see "help") the most common low-level commands are:

-* **csr** - utility for creating a CSR for specified names or for the identifiers in a specified order with a random private key or another ACMEShell key.
+* **sign** - create a JWS for a provided message with the active account key or another ACMEShell key.
+* **jwsDecode** - Decode a JSON JWS and its BASE64URL encoded fields.
+* **b64url** - BASE64URL encoding/decode data.
+* **post** - make a HTTP POST an arbitrary payload to an arbitrary URL.
-* **get** - HTTP GET an arbitrary URL.
+* **get** - make a HTTP GET request for an arbitrary URL.
 E.g. a terms of service URL.
-* **jwsDecode** - Decode a JSON JWS and its BASE64URL encoded fields.
-* **post** - HTTP POST an arbitrary payload to an arbitrary URL.
-* **sign** - create a JWS for a provided message with the active account key or another ACMEShell key.
+* **csr** - create a CSR for specified names or for the identifiers in a specified order with a specific key or an autogenerated one.
+* **challSrv** - add/remove challenge responses with the built-in challenge server or the external `-challsrv` provided on the command line.

 ##### Templating

 Many of the low level commands let you template values based on ACMEShell objects.
+Templating makes it possible to easily refer to data from ACME resources created during a session from within other requests.
+The syntax is a little bit clunky but the results are powerful.
 There are several templating functions and variables available:

 * `account` - a variable for the current account ID.
 * `order <order index>` - a function that returns the order with the given